 BBC apologizes for edit of Trump speech but says it won't provide legal compensation

-Britain's public broadcaster, the BBC, has issued a personal apology to former U.S. President Donald Trump over a misleading edit of his Jan.
-6, 2021 speech in a documentary broadcast under its often investigative series, called "Panorama."
+Britain's public broadcaster, the BBC, has issued a personal apology to President Trump over a misleading edit of his Jan.
+6, 2021, speech in a documentary broadcast under its often investigative series, called "Panorama."

 But the BBC has firmly rejected demand from Trump's legal team for compensation.
 His personal attorneys had threatened a $1 billion defamation lawsuit unless it retracts the program, apologizes, and pays for "financial and reputational harm."